Keats/tera/docs/content/docs/_index.md

 Tera has the following filters built-in:

 #### lower
-Lowercase a string
+Converts a string to lowercase.

 #### upper
-Uppercase a string
+Converts a string to uppercase.

 #### wordcount
-Returns number of words in a string
+Returns the number of words in a string.

 #### capitalize
-Returns the string with all its character lowercased apart from the first char which is uppercased.
+Returns the string with all its characters lowercased apart from the first char which is uppercased.

 #### replace
 Takes 2 mandatory string named arguments: `from` and `to`.
 It will return a string with all instances of